rootstrap/FlowForms/docs/pages/core/Validation.md

 Usually you will not need to create a custom validation behavior as the `DefaultFieldValidationBehavior` should cover almost any use case.
 We encourage to raise a new issue in the repository if there is something we are not taking into account, so "creating a custom validation behavior" should be the last resort, as we can not garantee that the library is going to work as expected (because you are customizing it).

-<div class="rs-row comment"> <i class="comment-icon fa-exclamation-triangle"></i> <div class="comment"> Cancelling the current validations when re-triggering them is done at the Field level, so it will not be overriden when using a custom validation behavior.</div> </div>
+<div class="rs-row comment"> <i class="comment-icon fa-solid fa-circle-info"></i> <div class="comment"> Cancelling the current validations when re-triggering them is done at the Field level, so it will not be overriden when using a custom validation behavior.</div> </div>